Lee Perry (politician)

-Lee B. Perry (born August 10, 1966 in Brigham City, Utah) is an American politician and a Republican member of the Utah House of Representatives representing District 29 since January 1, 2013.
+Lee B. Perry (born August 10, 1966 in Brigham City, Utah) is an American politician and a former Republican member of the Utah House of Representatives.

 Early life and education

 Perry was born in Brigham City, Utah, and attended Columbia College, where he received his B.A. in criminal justice administration in 1999.
 He was also certified as police officer in 1990.
 He has worked for the Utah Highway Patrol/Department of Public Safety since 1998.
 He and his wife, Kathlyn, have four children.

+In 1984, Perry's older brother Brad Perry was murdered while working at a gas station in Brigham City.
+At the time of the murder, Brad was 22 and Lee was 17.
+The case went cold, but in 2005 the killer was identified as Glenn Griffin, who is serving a life sentence for the murder.
+Lee Perry has cited his brother's murder as part of his inspiration to work in law enforcement.

 Political career

 Perry was first elected on November 2, 2010.

 During the 2016 general legislative session, he served on the Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee, as the committee chair of the House Natural Resources, Agriculture, and Environment Committee, and on the House Government Operations Committee.